 If you’re the only Box in town, you’d better hurry up and do something about it.

-Jon Gilson is the owner of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photo courtesy of Patrick Cummings.